 Ben says that he was pleasantly surprised by the speed with which vaccines were developed and tested.
-He believes that the vaccines are an unequivocal positive for the global economy, but since November's news, some sectors have benefitted disproportionately.
-Investors appeared to take profits from growth stocks and more cyclical stocks have recovered.
-Rising long-term rates - likely a response to increasing concern about inflation - also seem to have knocked long-duration assets such as technology stocks.
-Some investors question whether behaviours that originated in the lockdowns and benefitted the sector will persist, the degree to which sales have been pulled forward and the sustainability of margin expansion.
+The vaccines are an unequivocal positive for the global economy, but since November's news, some sectors have benefitted disproportionately.
+Investors took profits from growth stocks and more cyclical stocks recovered.
+Rising long-term rates - a response to increasing concern about inflation - have also knocked long-duration assets such as technology stocks.
+Some investors also question whether behaviours that originated in the lockdowns and benefitted the sector will persist, the degree to which sales have been pulled forward and the sustainability of margin expansion.

 Ben acknowledges that financial markets - for example the S&P500 - look expensive.
 However, whilst he sees the potential for further market volatility around inflation numbers, he is not expecting that inflation will be a persistent problem.
 The pace of technological advance is one of a number of factors that should continue to act as a long-term dampener.
-He did not believe that the tech market was in bubble-bursting territory ahead of the recent falls.
+He did not believe that the tech market was bubble-bursting territory ahead of the recent falls.
 However, he says that there were, and in some cases still are, pockets of valuation excess, for example around SPACs.

-Ben thinks that the new global minimum corporate tax of 15% proposed by the G7 should not prove unduly burdensome for the sector, and removes one element of uncertainty.
+The new global minimum corporate tax of 15% proposed by the G7 should not prove unduly burdensome for the sector, and removes one element of uncertainty.